AnnaNamLab/VDJ-Seq-Processing/README_tmp.md

 1. Generating BCR Repertoire using TRUST4
 1. Removing the Doublets using BCR sequences
 1. Detecting the dominant clone
-1. Refining the V/D/J assignments in Hodgkin and Reed-Sternberg (HRS) cells
+1. Refining the V/D/J assignments
 1. Building the phylogenetic tree

-The general scheme is illstrated below - More details about the steps are provided in the workflow folder.
+The general scheme is illustrated below - More details about the steps are provided in the workflow folder.

 <div align="left">
   <img